Interview with Barca Academy's Denis Silva from La Masia Interview with Barca Academy's Denis Silva from La Masia

 Attack football is creation, using imagination — it is happiness.

 Denis Silva: Perhaps there is too much focus on winning at a young age.
 We focus on educating the players.
-If we want to have creative players, we must have a methodology that allows players to be happy — and not just focus on winning a match, but on the right things to do on the pitch.
+If we want creative players, we must have a methodology that allows players to be happy — and not just focus on winning a match, but on the right things to do on the pitch.

 We have a saying, Bread for Today, Hungry for Tomorrow.